 Step 7: When do I want to install my rainwater tank?

-From the date that you pay your 10% deposit after you order your tank, the lead in time is usually up to six weeks before your tank will be installed.
+From the date that you pay your 10% deposit when you order your tank, the lead in time is usually up to six weeks before your tank will be installed.
 This should provide ample time for you to arrange to have your site prepared to the standards mentioned above.
 One of our Sales Consultants will contact you to arrange a suitable date for installation.
 In the event that you have any questions regarding the delivery of your Heritage Water Tank, please call us on 1800115552

 Correct site preparation is essential to ensuring a stable site for your rainwater tank.